MarrLouise/Capstone-Price-trend/README.md

 # Capstone-Price-trend
- develop a machine-learning model capable of predicting price trends specifically for the Gigabyte Radeon RX 6600 on Lazada
+ developed a machine-learning model capable of predicting price trends specifically for the Gigabyte Radeon RX 6600 on Lazada